sea-bass/advent-of-code-2022/NOTES.md

 After getting an answer, my cognitive load was sufficiently reduced where I wasn't trying to balance solving the puzzle with importing utilities, and landed on this [Organizing Code](https://rust-classes.com/chapter_4_3.html) resource.
 This will be nice to look into later, both for splitting code into multiple files and for declaring external crates as dependencies.
 My impression here is that once a project is set up, `cargo build` should do its thing and I will be happy.
 We'll see...

 ## Day 3
-As promised, I converted my repo into a Cargo project so now I can build and run things way more easily!
+As promised, I converted my repo into a Cargo workspace so now I can build and run things way more easily!

 The first part of today's puzzle was quite straightforward as it reused a lot from the last 2 days: Read a file line-by-line, do some operation on strings to convert them to a numeric score, and call it a day.